Our Elected Leaders

 Co-President: Anne Moore (2023)

-Anne Moore has been a member of the UUSA for four years and joined the board last year.
+Anne Moore has been a member of the UUSA for five years and joined the board two years ago.
 She deeply values the UU principles and appreciates the generosity and connection of the UUSA community.

 Clerk: Louise Grosslein (2023)